Don’t forget to check out our standing competitions catalogue for any competitions due this month.

 The Scriptapalooza Screenplay Competition annually offers screenwriters up to $10 000 (US) to the grand winner and $500 to several genre winners, and promotes, pitches and pushes all winners and semifinalists for a year.
 Short screenplays, up to 40 pages, could win $2000.
 Entry Fee: This varies by deadline and length of screenplay, ranging from $45 for long script and $25 for short script in January to $65 for long script and $45 for short script in April.
-Feedback, of 4-5 pages, including a logline, synopsis and critique, costs an extra $100.
-Deadlines: January 4, February 1, March 10, April 15 and April 29.
+Feedback, of 4-5 pages, for long scripts, includes a logline, synopsis and critique, and costs an extra $115.
+Deadlines: January 5, February 1, March 8, April 16 and April 30.

 The Colorado Prize for Poetry is offered annually for the best previously unpublished book-length (48-100 pages) collection of poetry.
 The winner receives $2,000 (US) and publication of the book.
 Entry Fee: $25 by mail or $28 online (includes one-year subscription to Colorado Review).
 Deadline: Post-dated January 14.

-The BkMk Press Book Prize is offering $1000 (US) and publication for the best book-length collections of poetry (50 – 110 single-spaced pages, The John Ciardi Prize for Poetry) and of short fiction (125 – 300 double-spaced pages, The G. S. Sharat Chandra Prize for Short Fiction) in English by a living author.
+The BkMk Press Book Prizes offer $1000 (US) and publication for the best book-length collections of poetry (50 – 110 single-spaced pages, The John Ciardi Prize for Poetry) and of short fiction (125 – 300 double-spaced pages, The G. S. Sharat Chandra Prize for Short Fiction) in English by a living author.
 Entry Fee: $25 plus printing fee, includes copy of the winning book.
 Deadline: January 15.

-The Writer’s Digest Short Short Story Contest is offering (annually) $3000 plus publication and other prizes for a short story no longer than 1500 words on any subject in any genre in fiction.
+The Writer’s Digest Short Short Story Contest is offering $3000 (US) plus publication and other prizes for a short story no longer than 1500 words on any subject in any genre in fiction.
 Entrants also get a pass to a free webinar on short fiction marketing and publishing.
-Entry Fee: $25 per manuscript.
+Entry Fee: $30 for first entry. $25 per additional manuscript.
 Extended Deadline: January 15.